Bluesette

 Bluesette is a jazz standard, composed by Toots Thielemans.
-First recorded by Toots Thielemans in 1961, with lyrics added by Norman Gimbel, the song became an international hit.
+First recorded by Toots Thielemans in 1962, with lyrics added by Norman Gimbel, the song became an international hit.
 It has since been covered by over one hundred artists.

+Thielemans received Grammy Award nominations for Best Instrumental Theme in 1964 and Best Jazz Instrumental Solo in 1992 for the song.

+In 2000, Bluesette was inducted in the Radio 2 Hall of Fame.